maixnor/wu-quartz/content/semester 3/Quiz Questions.md

 - **Japan serves as an example of gradual economic opening, resulting in steady price changes over time.
 - When countries start to trade, the price of net exported goods tends to rise, while the price of net imported goods decreases.
 - According to the 'weak law of one price', prices should be identical across all locations.
+	- "law of one price" would be correct

 Which of the following statements is/are correct?
-- **The Industrial Revolution resulted in a larger workforce in the primary sector.
+- The Industrial Revolution resulted in a larger workforce in the primary sector.
 - The Industrial Revolution occurred swiftly and rapidly spread throughout Europe.
 - The "industrious revolution" refers to a shift toward reduced consumption and increased savings.
 - **The use of coal as a primary energy source grew significantly during the Industrial Revolution.